Acceptance of Fund

 - Prepare sub-award agreement in accordance with Award Terms and Conditions (PI/PD assistance needed) and attach the scope of work and approved budget

-- GCA enters sub-award recipient/agreement into e-Pro to receive Purchase Order (PO) number to reference in agreement
+- PI/PD or designee enters sub-award agreement into e-Pro to receive Purchase Order (PO) number

 - Request that vendor copy be sent to GCA